ptsteadman/notebook/essays/gray-man-style.md

 Headline: What is Gray Man Style?

-SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-Gray man is a concept developed by realist, socially-conscious survivalists who've decided that'd rather not broadcast their prepper identities.
-Promoters of gray man style dismiss overt tactical gear as a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.

 You probably know what a "bug out bag" is.
 The New York Times recently wrote a piece about the state-of-the-art bug out bags available on Amazon.
 Many of these include overt military features like MOLLE panels, hydration bladders, and camoflauge.
-From the perspective of the gray man, this type of bag is a very poor choice for a bug out bag.
-Tactical items are likely to "trigger an onlooker's Reticular Activating System (RAS)" [4] , and make the wearer
+From the perspective of the "gray man", an archetype developed by socially-conscious survivalists who don't like to broadcast their prepper identity, this type of tactical bag is a very poor choice for a bug out bag.
-noteworthy: as a survivalist, or at least a person likely to have supplies.
+Tactical items are likely to "trigger an onlooker's Reticular Activating System (RAS)" [4] , and make the wearer noteworthy: as a survivalist, or at least a person likely to have supplies.
 The gray man would prefer to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' and accomodate rapid drawing of firearms and armor plating.
 Another gray man theorist suggests using a seemingly beat-up old golf bag to wheel around rifles and supplies.
 [9]

+SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
+Promoters of gray man style dismiss overt tactical gear as a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.

 SurvivalThinkTank expands the idea of the gray man to a context-dependent "directive" broken up into four phases.
 Each of the four phases corresponds to a